Editorial Board

 Babak Heydari is an associate professor at the department of mechanical and industrial engineering, and affiliate faculty at the School of Public Policy and the Network Science Institute at Northeastern University.
 His interdisciplinary research aims at establishing a bridge between engineering system design and computational social sciences where he uses network science to study the architecture of socio-technical and human-AI systems, resilience and its relationship with the emergence of collective behavior and social norms, platform-based sharing economy systems, and co-evolution of structure and behavior in complex systems.
 He received his Masters and Ph.D. from the Department of Electrical Engineering and Computer Science at UC Berkeley and has 3 years of Silicon Valley start-up experience.
 He has been the PI and Co-PI of several projects sponsored through NSF, DARPA, INCOSE, SERC and a number of private corporations.
 Professor Heydari is a recipient of the national science foundation CAREER award.

-Dr. Bin Zi is currently the Dean and Full Professor of the School of Mechanical Engineering, and the Director of the Robotics Institute in Hefei University of Technology, China.
+Bin Zi is currently the Dean and Professor of School of Mechano-Electronic Engineering in Xidian University, China.
 He received his Ph.D. in Mechatronic Engineering from Xidian University, China, in 2007.
 He was a visiting scholar with the Chair of Mechanics and Robotics, University of Duisburg-Essen, Germany, from 2011 to 2012, and a visiting professor with the Robotics and Automation Laboratory, Institute of Technology, University of Ontario, Canada, in 2015.
-Dr. Zi has received the 2019 National Science Fund for Distinguished Young Scholars of China.
+Dr. Zi has received the 2019 National Science Fund for Distinguished Young Scholars of China and presided over more than 20 research projects including the NSFC Key Program and National Key R&D Program of China on Intelligent Robots.
+He has published four monographs, more than 100 papers and more than 100 authorized invention patents.
+He is the associate editor of ASME Journal of Mechanical Design, IEEE Robotics and Automation Letters and IEEE Transactions on Instrumentation and Measurement.
 He has been invited as the keynote/plenary speaker in several academic symposiums and conferences.
 He also served on the technical program or organization committees of several ASME and IEEE conferences.

 Bryony DuPont is an Associate Professor of Mechanical Engineering at Oregon State University.
 She received her B.S. in Mechanical Engineering from Case Western Reserve University and her M.S. and Ph.D. in Mechanical Engineering from Carnegie Mellon University.
 Her research is in design automation, which is the application of computational algorithms and simulation to help engineering designers make more informed decisions earlier in the design of products and systems.
 Her work has applications in green design, specifically the design of renewable energy systems and environmentally sustainable products.
 Dr. DuPont has successfully received research funding from the US Department of Energy, the National Science Foundation, multiple national laboratories and industrial partners.
 She holds a joint appointment at the National Renewable Energy Laboratory.
 She teaches in engineering design, wind energy systems design, sustainable product design, and design for manufacturing.